Special Operations Executive: Radio

-Most of the resistance networks which SOE formed or liaised with were controlled by radio directly from Britain or one of SOE's subsidiary headquarters.
+Most of the resistance networks that SOE formed or liaised with were controlled by radio directly from Britain or one of SOE's subsidiary headquarters.
 All resistance circuits contained at least one wireless operator, and all drops or landings were arranged by radio, except for some early exploratory missions sent "blind" into enemy-occupied territory.
+SOE wireless operators were also known as "The Pianists".
 At first, SOE's radio traffic went through the SIS-controlled radio station at Bletchley Park.
-From 1 June 1942 SOE used its own transmitting and receiving stations at Grendon Underwood in Buckinghamshire and Poundon nearby, as the location and topography were suitable.
+From 1 June 1942, SOE used its own transmitting and receiving stations at Grendon Underwood in Buckinghamshire and Poundon nearby, as the location and topography were suitable.
 Teleprinters linked the radio stations with SOE's HQ in Baker Street.
 Operators in the Balkans worked to radio stations in Cairo.

-SOE was highly dependent upon the security of radio transmissions, involving three factors: the physical qualities and capabilities of the radio sets, the security of the transmission procedures and the provision of proper ciphers.
+SOE was highly dependent upon the security of radio transmissions, involving three factors: the physical qualities and capabilities of the radio sets, the security of the transmission procedures, and the provision of proper ciphers.